PTSD: National Center for PTSD

 The patient is first introduced to the theory and process of EMDR, including a thorough history taking, and taught techniques to help manage stress reactions during treatment.
 The patient is also introduced to bilateral stimulation such as eye movements or tapping which are used to help with trauma processing.
 In the assessment phase, the patient identifies a target image, often the most distressing image from a trauma memory, and a negative cognition about the self (e.g., "I am powerless" or "I can't trust anyone") related to the target image.
 Patients rate their current distress level and emotional and physical sensations triggered by the distress.

-The patient next identifies what he or she would prefer to believe (e.g., “I now have choices” or “I can choose whom to trust”) and rates the validity of the positive cognition.
+The patient next identifies what they would prefer to believe (e.g., "I now have choices" or "I can choose whom to trust") and rates the validity of the positive cognition.
 Then, in the desensitization phase, the patient focuses on the target memory while the therapist leads the patient through bilateral stimulation sets (20-40 back and forth movements).

 Bilateral stimulation continues as the patient notices and incorporates new insights, associations, affect and physical sensations until the distress related to the traumatic memory is greatly reduced and the more adaptive self-appraisal takes hold.
 Body scanning is used to see if any unpleasant bodily sensations remain in association with the event.
 Once distress is alleviated and the more adaptive self-appraisal feels true to the patient, the therapist and patient can decide to move on to another target memory if PTSD symptoms persist.
 The process is repeated with current situations that trigger distress and with imagined situations the patient believes may cause distress in the future.

 Overall and Relative Effectiveness